Sokkeldirektoratet

 Displacement prover

-(1) A displacement prover shall be adapted to the oil meters in a measuring system.
+(1) A displacement prover shall be adapted to the oil meters in the measuring system.

-(2) In connection with calibration, the displacement prover shall comply with the performance requirements in Table 5.
-Base prover volumes shall be determined as the mean value of subsequent single calibrations.
+(2) During calibration, the displacement prover shall comply with the performance requirements in Table 5.
+Base prover volumes shall be determined as the mean value of successive single calibrations.
 The quantities in the table shall be determined as follows:

-1. Repeatability in the base prover volumes measurement shall be determined as the relative difference between the highest and lowest value of three or more subsequent single calibrations.
+1. The repeatability in the base prover volumes measurement shall be determined as the relative difference between the highest and lowest value of three or more successive single calibrations.

-2. The combined uncertainty of the base prover volumes shall be determined through a type A evaluation of the uncertainty of the mean value of three or more subsequent single calibrations combined with the uncertainty of the calibration setup.
+2. The combined uncertainty of the base prover volumes shall be determined by a statistical analysis of the uncertainty of the mean value of three or more successive single calibrations combined with the uncertainty of the calibration setup.

 Table 5 (Displacement prover requirements in connection with calibration)